Xqhare/Xqhare/README.md

 My future goals include:

 - Continuing to build projects and experiment.
-- Expanding my code base with more libraries, so that I don't need to use any external dependencies.
+- Expanding my code-base with more libraries, so that I don't need to use any external dependencies.
 At some point.

 ## 🌈 Fun Facts!